xianrusso/poetry/two_years_of_travel.md

 My feet lead me
 Through brush and bramble
-THrough the backyard of lovemakers
+Through the backyard of lovemakers
 Choking each other out
 Scaring the crows
 And me.